On Dynamic Distributed Computing: NOW: Analysis

 \section{NOW: Analysis}

-In this section, we prove that after a polynomial sequence of join and leave operations (some of them inducing some splitting and merging of clusters), each cluster has a majority of honest nodes as long as the fraction of malicious nodes $\bad$ controlled by the adversary is smaller than $(\frac{1}{2l^2})-2\epsilon$ (for some constant $l>\sqrt 2$ and $\epsilon>0$ independent of $n$).
+In this section, we prove that after a polynomial sequence of join and leave operations (some of them inducing some splitting and merging of clusters), each cluster contains more than two thirds of honest nodes as long as the fraction of Byzantine nodes $\bad$ controlled by the adversary is smaller than $1/3-\epsilon$ (for some constant $\epsilon>0$ independent of $n$).